EffiSciencesResearch/hackathon42/README.md

 Each dataset contains:
 - a labeled set: which contains images with two or more perfectly corelated features.
 - an unlabeled set: which contains a mixture of images with perfectly corelated features and images with uncorrelated features
-- a target set: which must be labeled by the participants, and which contains a mixture of images with corelated features and images with uncorrelated assets.
+- a validation set: which must be labeled by the participants, and which contains a mixture of images with corelated features and images with uncorrelated assets.

 You must use the unlabeled sets to notice the ambiguity.